This article has links to products and services we recommend, which we may make a commission from.

-The chicken was well cooked with a hint of lemongrass flavor and slight sweetness and bite to it.
-Combined with a side of sticky rice and a green papaya salad, it makes for a tasty lunch.
+We enjoyed freshly grilled chicken skewers cooked with a hint of lemongrass flavors.
+Combined with a side of sticky rice and a salad, it makes for a tasty lunch.

-We also recommend the grilled pork salad which we found really flavorful with perfectly grilled and tender pork.
+We also recommend the grilled pork salad which we found really flavorful and perfectly grilled.

-Pro Tips: Order the spicy grilled pork salad or moo nam tok for another delicious Isaan dishes.
+Pro Tips: Order the spicy grilled pork salad or moo nam tok for another delicious Isaan dish.

 Address: 2/8 Suk Kasame Rd, Su Thep, Chiang Ma, Chiang Mai.